Aloe Vera Juice: Why MDs Say You Should Definitely Skip Drinking It

-Aside from being downright unpleasant, this can lead to dehydration and "dangerously low levels of electrolytes like potassium and sodium," notes Cording.
+Aside from being downright unpleasant, this can lead to dehydration and "dangerously low levels of electrolytes1 like potassium and sodium," notes Cording.
 Electrolytes are necessary for balancing your body's fluids and maintaining the electrical charge of your cells.
-Diarrhea could lead to an electrolyte imbalance, making it difficult for your body to perform these basic functions.
+Diarrhea could lead to an electrolyte imbalance2, making it difficult for your body to perform these basic functions.

 If you're taking prescription medications, drinking aloe may not be ideal.
 "Since aloe vera juice [is] a laxative, it may lower the amount of the drug that your body absorbs," explains Frances Largeman-Roth, RDN, author of Eating in Color.
 It could also negatively interact with diuretics, which increase how much you pee.

 If you have diabetes and are taking medication to lower blood sugar, steer clear of drinking aloe.
 It "lowers blood sugar as well, so a person's blood sugar can potentially dip to dangerously low levels," says Largeman-Roth.
 The same goes for if you're taking blood thinners, including over-the-counter aspirin.
 "Aloe vera may decrease blood clotting," she adds, so the combo could lead to excessive bleeding.